I am a mother. An entrepreneur. A writer. A speaker.

 After the end of a long-term relationship, I re-evaluated what I wanted my future to look like and finally gave myself permission to pursue a secret wish to coach others how to live your best life, no matter what chaos, confusion, or crisis comes your way.

 When you have clarity, the universe conspires to put people and information on the path to your deepest desires.

-Thanks to this Masters Degree Course on Mindfulness and Emotional Intelligence from Stanford University that I now teach, I've also learned how to get past fear and procrastination and finally start living my purpose.
+Thanks to this life-changing course on Mindfulness and Emotional Intelligence, I've learned how to get past fear and procrastination and finally start living my purpose.

 When you're living your purpose and wake up every morning with happiness and excitement for the day ahead, every part of your life transforms and elevates, like alchemy.